Page last updated: July 2026 · Rates and program guidelines current as of publish date

 Cash-Out Refinance — Replace Mortgage, Extract Equity

-Refinance your existing mortgage for a higher balance and take the difference as cash.
-Creates a new monthly payment that replaces your current one.
-Best when current interest rates are favorable relative to your existing rate.
-Increases monthly obligation.
-Can make sense for specific large expenses like home renovation or debt consolidation.
+Refinance for a higher balance and take the difference as cash.
+Creates a new monthly payment replacing your current one.
+Makes sense when rates are favorable relative to your existing rate.

 4